radar/ryanbigg.com/_posts/2011-11-29-don-t-print-hard-copies.markdown

 title: Don't print hard-copies
 ---

-<a href="http://www.manning-sandbox.com/thread.jspa?threadID=47354&tstart=0">What a fan-fucking-tastic way to end the day</a>.
+[What a fan-fucking-tasking way to end the day](http://www.manning-sandbox.com/thread.jspa?threadID=47354&tstart=0).
 This honestly *really* upsets me, because I alone am powerless to do anything to fix this guy's problem.

 You may know that I <a href='http://manning.com/katz'>wrote a book</a>.
 I may have written during the process about the difficulties faced and also about how much *it fucking rocks* to have a book published.
 I've never felt